Michelle Habib designed these business cards for Makai Café & Bakery, a Hawaiian-owned boutique café.

 The typography used for the logotype is Mastadoni (by Eclectotype).

-These business cards are not printed but if they were, “Ideally, the paper stock should be thick linen with copper foil.
-On the reverse, the text should be printed with white ink,” Michelle suggested.
+These business cards are not printed but if they were, “Ideally, the paper stock should be thick linen with copper foil,” Michelle suggested.

 More Business Card Ideas You May Find Interesting: